 Following the re-election of the Gillard Labor Government in 2010 Kate became the Minister for Employment Participation and Child Care and the Minister for the Status of Women.

-Kate is currently the Shadow Minister for Early Childhood, Child Care and Youth and the Shadow Minister for Employment Participation.
+Kate is currently the Shadow Minister for Education and the Shadow Minister for Early Childhood.